0xadada/0xadada.github.io/docs/the-disappearance-of-lived-time.md

 Time ceases to be linear, becomes chaotic, broken down into punctiform divisions...
 To function effectively as a component of just-in-time production you must develop a capacity to respond to unforeseen events, you must learn to live in conditions of total instability, or 'precarity'.</q></span>[^fisher1]

-The zeitzombie exists merely to solve 'real world problems'.
+There is a type of zeitzombie that exists merely to solve 'real world problems'--the techno-optimist.
+This species goes as far to claim that even
-<span className="note"><small>Techno-optimists claim "death that can be fixed with AI"--presupposing death as a problem needing a solution, and yet offer no vision for what _life_ could be 🤣.</small><q>Give us a real world problem, and we can invent technology that will solve it.</q></span>[^techno]
+<q>death that can be fixed with AI</q>[^techno]--presupposing death as a problem in need of a solution,
+and yet offerer no vision for what _life_ can be.
+<q>Give us a real world problem, and we can invent technology that will solve it.</q>[^techno]
 they say.
 Everything is a problem to be solved, and technology is the solution to every problem, and yet the zeitzombies propose no reason other than for the sake of inventing new technology.
 They offer no vision for a _good social life_--only a world in which
 <span className="note"><small>Emphasis in the original.
 For the techno-optimists, work _is_ heaven, and in their manifesto there is no meaning, nor life, in their section called "The Meaning of Life", cf. Andreessen 2023.</small><q>man was meant to be **useful**, to be **productive**.</q></span>[^techno]